katherinekowalski/DeepConnotation/README.md

 This model is a bit more complicated, but not by much.
 Before captioning our images, the repo will output an encoding for the image (the network passes that encoding through another NN to get the captions).
 We are going to take that image encoding and connect it to 1-2 FC layers in order to get our softmax output for emotion classification.
 Again, this gives us the same benefits of transfer learning, this time with a bit more end-to-end control.

-That should be everything, Kathrene can explain the data side of things, call with questions :)